DiscordiaMatrix/DiscordiaMatrix/README.md

 # Hi There, I'm Discordia Matrix 👋

-- 🌱 I’m currently learning: Leaflet, JavaScript
+- 🌱 I’m currently learning: Leaflet, Ionic
 - 💞️ I’m looking to collaborate on projects that will enable people to help better the world
 - 📫 How to reach me: